Pension Planning

 The critical advantage of the UAE is that this flexibility is not constrained by tax considerations.
 In the UK, drawing pension income above the basic rate threshold (GBP 50,270 in 2025/26) would trigger 40% higher rate income tax.
 In the UAE, you could draw GBP 500,000 per year with zero tax.

-The 25% Tax-Free Lump Sum: Does It Work in the UAE?
+The 25% Tax-Free Lump Sum: PCLS Mechanics and the Per-Arrangement Election

 The Pension Commencement Lump Sum (PCLS) is a one-time option to access 25% of your total defined contribution pension value tax-free.
-This is available only at the point you first access your pension and cannot be replicated later.
+This election applies separately to each pension arrangement you hold and cannot be replicated within that arrangement after commencement.

 The technical requirements for PCLS are:

-• You must have a defined contribution pension (SIPP, personal pension, workplace DC scheme)
+• You must have a defined contribution pension (SIPP, personal pension, or workplace DC scheme)

-• You must not have already accessed your pension (the PCLS election is once-only)
+• You must not have already accessed this specific pension arrangement (the PCLS election applies once per arrangement, not once across all pensions)

 • You must notify your pension provider that you wish to take the PCLS